kiranfl/simple-react-native/README.md

 * This will reduce the development time.
 * Suitable to develop POC (Proof of Concept) and production apps.

 Initially we added Splash,Login and Signup.
-More components will be coming soon.
-Like side drawer, bottom navigation bar etc.
+More components will be coming soon like side drawer, bottom navigation bar etc.
 ***
 ## Installation